D2-mods/Misc-kits/README.md

 **Talents of Faerun notes:**
 - Run the Updater after ToF.
 This is **REQUIRED** for compatibility.
 - Jesterblade can select Blade-only abilities at same level as Blade.
-If ToF selectable songs are detected, the Jesterblade song will also have a song switching ability.
 - Monastery Swordsman can learn some fighter abilities at same level as fighter.
-It has access to all fighter HLAs, in addition to most monk ones.